maksumics/BlogServices/README.md

 #### Create new post, with reques body in following form:
 ```
  {
+    "blogPost":{
         "title": "Title of the post",
         "description": "A short description",
         "body": "Content of the article",
         "tags": ["some", "tags"]
     }
+ }
 ```
 ### PUT api/posts:slug
 #### Send body request as bellow to update post specified via slug.
 If post cannot be found, as response, status will be not found.
 Optional parameters is title, description and body.
 ```
  {
+    "blogPost":{
         "title": "Title of the post",
         "description": "A short description",
         "body": "Content of the article"
+    }
  }
 ```
 ### DELETE api/posts/:slug